-Chaturanga Dandasana is a low, strength-based plank supported on hands bent at a right angle.
-Regular practice of Chaturanga builds a powerful core, improves posture, and enhances overall physical fitness.
+Chaturanga Dandasana is a powerful low plank pose, requiring strength and stability, where your body is supported by your hands with elbows bent at a right angle.
+Consistently practicing Chaturanga builds incredible core strength, improves posture, and enhances overall physical fitness.

-The strength and stability developed in Chaturanga Dandasana provide an excellent foundation for safely and confidently mastering more complex asanas, such as Bakasana (Crane Pose), Pincha Mayurasana (Forearm Stand), Adho Mukha Vrikshasana (Handstand), and other arm balances.
+The strength and stability you develop in Chaturanga Dandasana create an excellent foundation for safely and confidently moving into more advanced arm balances and inversions, such as Bakasana (Crane Pose), Pincha Mayurasana (Forearm Stand), Adho Mukha Vrikshasana (Handstand), and many others.

-The name "Four-Limbed Staff Pose" symbolizes unwavering stability, strength, and perfect body alignment—a straight line fr om the heels to the crown of the head, supported by four points of contact (the palms and the toes).
+The name "Four-Limbed Staff Pose" perfectly embodies unwavering stability, strength, and impeccable body alignment.
+Imagine a perfectly straight line fr om your heels to the crown of your head, supported by four grounded points: your palms and your toes.

 Benefits of Chaturanga Dandasana: